 D05.11.05.
-A minimum longitudinal grade for an open channel shall be based on the Minimum minimum permissible velocity.
-The minimum permissible velocity shall be such that it prevents deposition of the sediment.
-0.5% applies for open channels.
+A minimum longitudinal grade for an open channel shall be based on the minimum permissible velocity.
+The minimum permissible velocity shall be

+Minimum Grade / velocity such that it prevents deposition of the sediment.0.5% applies for open channels.